How to Maintain a Trading Log That Actually Improves Performance

 Every review session should end with at least one specific action item.
 "I will not take trades before 9:45 AM this week."
 "I will reduce position size on counter-trend setups by 50%."
 "I will add a 'pre-trade checklist complete' tag and only take trades that qualify."

-Write the action item in TradeZella's Notebook, track whether you followed it, and evaluate the impact in your next review.
-Insight without implementation is entertainment, not improvement.
+Write the action item in TradeZella's, track whether you followed it, and evaluate the impact in your next review.
+Analysis without implementation is entertainment, not improvement.

 Frequently Asked Questions